 The new State of Teams 2026 report is the first time anyone has separated AI usage by purpose: solo work versus team work.
 The numbers split cleanly.

-Across all 12,035 respondents, 85% use AI weekly.
-Only 29% have embedded AI into a shared team workflow.
-The other 56% use it privately — personal drafts, personal summaries, personal research.
+While 89% of executives say AI increases speed, coordination hasn't kept up.
+Most employees use AI privately — personal drafts, personal summaries, personal research.
 Their teammates rarely see the output, never see the prompts, and benefit only secondhand.

-Now isolate the top decile — teams whose leaders self-report consistent, measurable output gains.
-Inside that cohort, team AI adoption looks fundamentally different:
+Now isolate the top 14% — teams whose leaders self-report consistent, measurable output gains.
+Inside that cohort, team AI adoption looks fundamentally different.
+They are significantly more likely to say AI boosts team collaboration, use AI for project planning, and feel connected to teammates.
+Meanwhile, the broader market struggles:

 Read those again.
-The first three are differences in behavior.
-The last two are differences in strategy.
+The first is a difference in strategy, which drives the behavior of the top teams.
 They reinforce each other: top teams use AI for collaboration because their leaders deliberately fund it that way.

 That's the team AI adoption gap.
 It's not a tooling gap.
 It's a job-to-be-done gap.